Who we are

 It is easy to understand why re-offending can occur as people often leave prison with no money, no car, no bank account, no job and no references.
 Startup hopes to help ex-offenders solve some of these problems by becoming self-employed, giving them a real chance of a fresh start.

 We provide focused, caring and consistent support, both financial and personal, that will reduce re-offending by enabling ex-offenders to become self-employed.
+Recent delivery of life skills and employability training is focused on helping young women to stay out of prison.

 How we achieve this